AntonKrug/miv-rv32imaf-raytracer-uart-cpp/README.md

 Or any equivalent serial terminal application (e.g. minicom).
 For more help see:

 https://wiki.archlinux.org/index.php/working_with_the_serial_console

+Project has enabled the C++ Compiler Preprocessor defines and using the **SERIAL_TERMINAL_ANIMATION** to use the [VT100 control escape sequences](http://www.termsys.demon.co.uk/vtansi.htm) to move cursor and turn the output into pseudo "animation".
+If the terminal is not supporting the control escape sequences then it might display strangely rendered symbols on the first line.
+If this is not desired, removing the define from the project settings will disable this "animation" feature.

 Project settings have predefined **MSCC_STDIO_THRU_CORE_UART_APB** so all regular printf calls should be redirected to UART.
 This allows the code be generic enough to run on x86 **Linux** host.
 A script **runOnLinuxHost.sh** script and **Raytracer-on-Linux-host** launcher are made for this purpose.